Arlo and Janis by Jimmy Johnson for August 25, 2015

 18. Missing large

-ilovedaisymae about 9 years ago
+ilovedaisymae over 9 years ago

 It keeps my satellite radio playing when I go under a long bridge.